 Fortunately, there are almost no such aggressive types of dark patterns in mobile products, largely due to the app stores’ policies that prohibit misleading users during the payment stages or when requesting access to user data.

 The dark patterns that the reviewers still overlook are “bait and switch” and “misdirection”.

 Misdirection is a design that focuses your attention on some object to distract you from unwanted (for product owners) choices.
 Previously, it was actively used to divert attention from the product’s price — it was written in small print next to the button on the paywall, or the partial price was highlighted (for a month or a week, for example), but not the full price that you will have to pay.

 Nowadays, the use of these patterns is becoming less common, because, in the last year and a half, Apple prohibited manipulating the price this way — it must be indicated in full size, clearly, and in large print.
 You may also get a reject for the “Continue” version on the paywall button.

 Moreover, during WWDC 2021, Apple said that they will allow developers to file complaints about the violation of guidelines by other apps, so the use of dark patterns will be detected and punished even faster.

-But this doesn't mean that the products, in order to increase the conversion in purchase, will refuse using other tricks — those that are based on our patterns of behavior and cognitive biases.
+But this doesn’t mean that the products, in order to increase the conversion in purchase, will refuse to use other tricks — those that are based on our patterns of behavior and cognitive biases.